- Equine Assisted Therapy for Veterans

 “Being involved with NAMI Homefront has been therapeutic.
 It has given me a chance to address the issues that combat veterans face and a different perspective on what our family members face as well.”

 – CPT.
 John Neibert, USA, Ret.

 “As a former member of the Illinois Army National Guard, I’m so proud that I get to be involved in bringing the NAMI Homefront program to my fellow military brothers.
 I continue to hear stories of men that have served that take their own lives.
 It doesn’t have to be that way!
 With NAMI Homefront, I can continue to walk with my brothers, and support them.
-Just because the war is over, doesn’t mean that the battle is still real for our Veteran’s.
+Just because the war is over, doesn’t mean that the battle isn’t still real for our Veteran’s.
 This is why I’m proud to continue to serve through NAMI Homefront.”

 – SSG Zecharia Gilbert, IL ARNG & NAMI CCNS Staff